nvbn/l9t/README.md

 ## Usage

+To use l9t you need to install [deno](https://deno.land/manual/getting_started/installation).

-You can create a configuration
+Then you can create a configuration

 ```typescript
 import l9t, {